mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 territory except as escorts for consulate officials or valuable cargoes.
-They are occasionally active in neutral areas and routinely transit a narrow corridor through Imperial space to the Sword Worlds for ‘diplomatic purposes’.
+They are occasionally active in neutral areas and routinely transit a narrow corridor through Imperial space to the Sword Worlds for 'diplomatic purposes'.
 Access is permitted by treaty for a small tonnage of vessels each year.
 Imperial Navy ships shadow the Zhodani vessels during their transit.